-- i) Reference to compliance with provisions of Data Protection Act (DPA) 2018 and the General Data Protection Regulation (GDPR) [Section8] - ii) Reference to a Betwatch Scheme [Section 10] - iii) Change of legislation for Bingo Premises in relation to gaming machines [Section 20]
+- i) Reference to compliance with provisions of Data Protection Act (DPA) 2018 and the General Data Protection Regulation (GDPR) [Section 8]; - ii) Reference to a Betwatch Scheme [Section 10]; - iii) Change of legislation for Bingo Premises in relation to gaming machines [Section 20].

-A copy of the Draft Statement of Principles for 2019 to 2021 is reproduced for information as Appendix 1.
+A copy of the Draft Statement of Principles for 2019 to 2021 is reproduced as Appendix 1.

-3.3 Liaison with Licensing Committee:
+4.11 Liaison with Licensing Committee:

-In order to keep Members informed, the Director of Public Health, Protection & Community Services prepares a quarterly report for the Licensing Committee which includes:-

-- an overview of general activity relevant to the gambling regime, during the specified period, with particular regard to complaint & enforcement matters as they arise; - proactive work in the context of premises inspections, - work undertaken by officers under delegated powers - fees received
+- 4.12 In order to keep Members informed, the Director of Public Health, Protection & Community Services prepares a quarterly report for the Licensing Committee which includes:- - an overview of general activity relevant to the gambling regime, during the specified period, with particular regard to complaint & enforcement matters as they arise; - proactive work in the context of premises inspections; - work undertaken by officers under delegated powers; - fees received.

+5. EQUALITY AND DIVERSITY IMPLICATIONS

+- 5.1 An Equality Impact Assessment (EqIA) screening form has been prepared for the purpose of this report.
+It has been found that a full EqIA is not required. - 5.2 The report does not impact on any one group more than others, except for in a positive nature towards children.
+The safeguarding of children is a significant consideration for Rhondda Cynon Taf County Borough Council as well as a number of other organisations.
+This report is compiled with the intention of keeping children safe and minimising the risk of them coming to harm through access to gambling

-4. CONSULTATION
+6 CONSULTATION

-4.1 Process
+Process

-The statutory guidance sets out the format of consultation required for the document.
-The governing principle is proportionality of the type and scale of consultation to the potential impacts of the proposal or decision being taken.

-It is also accepted that there may be circumstances where consultation is not appropriate, for example, for minor or technical amendments to regulation or existing policy frameworks, particularly where adequate consultation has taken place at an earlier stage.

-Based on agreements with the Gambling Commission for previous reviews and given the relatively minor changes introduced it was agreed to a consultation period of 1 calendar month, from 24th July 2018 to 24th August 2018.

-The consultation has taken the format of direct contact with interested parties as specified in the draft document, a published notice on the Council's website as well as social media pages, highlighting the review and directing people to contact the licensing office to view a hard copy.

-There has also been a questionnaire produced and made accessible on the RCT website, and again social media pages.
-This questionnaire was available to the public for a period of 6 weeks, from 9th July 2018 to 24th August 2018.

-A copy of the Questionnaire is reproduced for information as Appendix 2.

-Also, unannounced visits were made to a number of betting shops and gaming centres within Rhondda Cynon taf to check if they had their local area risk assessments in place.
+- 6.1 The statutory guidance sets out the format of consultation required for the document.
+The governing principle is proportionality of the type and scale of consultation to the potential impacts of the proposal or decision being taken. - 6.2 Based on agreements with the Gambling Commission for previous reviews and given the relatively minor changes introduced, it was agreed to a consultation period of 1 calendar month from 24th July 2018 to 24th August 2018. - 6.3 The consultation has taken the format of direct contact with interested parties as specified in the draft document, a published notice on the Council's website as well as social media pages, highlighting the review and directing people to contact the licensing office to view a hard copy. - 6.4 There has also been a questionnaire produced and made accessible on the RCT website, and again social media pages.
+This questionnaire was available to the public for a period of 6 weeks, from 9th July 2018 to 24th August 2018. - 6.5 A copy of the Questionnaire is reproduced as Appendix 2, with the results shown in Appendix 3. - 6.6 In addition, unannounced visits were made to a number of betting shops and gaming centres within Rhondda Cynon Taf to check if they had their local area risk assessments in place.
 Every shop held one which was accessible to the licensing officer on request.
-These forms included consideration of local environment, proximity to other premises such as schools and public houses and in main showed a compliance with the Statement of Principle.

-Furthermore an officer attended a meeting with four other Welsh Counties as well as an officer from the Gambling Commission to discuss the review of the policy.
+These forms included consideration of local environment, proximity to other premises such as schools and public houses and in main showed a compliance with the Statement of Principles. - 6.7 Furthermore an officer attended a meeting with four other Welsh Counties as well as an officer from the Gambling Commission to discuss the review of the policy.
 The general principles were the same and minimum changes were agreed.

-4.2 Outcome
+Outcome

-Only one representation was received during the consultation process which required amendment to the draft policy, from the Bingo Association, which highlighted a change in legislation from the previous Statement of Principles in relation to gaming machines.
-This has now been implemented following reference to Gambling Commission information.
-[Section 20 of SoP]
+6.8 Only one representation was received during the consultation process which required amendment to the draft policy, from the Bingo Association, which highlighted a change in legislation from the previous Statement of Principles in relation to gaming machines.
+This has now been implemented following reference to Gambling Commission information [Section 20 of SoP].